Social Work, BSW

 - Graduates of the program will be eligible to sit for their license, if needed, as required by their home states

-The Baccalaureate Social Work Program was granted full accreditation status by the national professional accrediting agency, the Council on Social Work Education (CSWE), in 1982 and Reaffirmation of Accredited Status in 1990 and 1998.
+The Baccalaureate Social Work Program was granted full accreditation by the Council on Social Work Education (CSWE) in 1982.
+It reaffirmed its accredited status in 1990 and 1998.
 Currently, the BSW Program’s Reaffirmation of Accredited status continues through 2020.

-The curriculum of the Bachelor of Social Work Program is designed to fulfill the program’s Mission, which is to prepare baccalaureate students for generalist practice at the entry level of the profession.
-Upon graduating from the BSW program at Delaware State University, students are prepared to demonstrate the knowledge, values and skills integrated in the Council on Social Work Education (CSWE) competencies and behaviors when working in diverse practice settings with individuals, families, groups, organizations, and communities.
+The curriculum of the Bachelor of Social Work Program is designed to fulfill the program’s Mission, which is to prepare baccalaureate students for entry-level generalist practice in the profession.
+Upon graduating from the BSW program at Delaware State University, students are prepared to demonstrate the knowledge, values, and skills integrated in the Council on Social Work Education (CSWE) competencies and behaviors when working in diverse practice settings with individuals, families, groups, organizations, and communities.
 The BSW curriculum is grounded in the Department of Social Work’s five underpinnings.

-Students are provided individual advisement by the social work faculty from time of contact through graduation.
-All care is taken to ensure that student career goals and objectives are in congruence with the objectives of the social work program and the profession.
+Students receive individual advisement from the social work faculty from initial contact through graduation.
+All care is taken to ensure that the student’s career goals and objectives are in congruence with the objectives of the social work program and the profession.
 No credit is given for prior field of life experiences.
-Students are encouraged to participate in student organizations of the department and University and with affiliated professional organizations.
+Students are encouraged to participate in departmental and University student organizations and in affiliated professional organizations.

-The curriculum for the Baccalaureate of Social Work degree is designed to fulfill the program’s mission, which is to prepare students for generalist practice at the entry level of the profession.
-Upon graduating from the BSW program at Delaware State University, students are prepared to demonstrate the knowledge, values and skills integrated in the 9 core competencies (Ethics, Diversity, Justice, Research, Policy, Engagement, Assessment, Intervention and Evaluation) and all 41 practice behaviors when working in diverse practice settings with individuals, families, groups, organizations, and communities.
+The curriculum for the Baccalaureate in Social Work is designed to fulfill the program’s mission to prepare students for entry-level generalist practice.
+Upon graduating from the BSW program at Delaware State University, students are prepared to demonstrate the knowledge, values and skills integrated in the nine (9) core competencies (Ethics, Diversity, Justice, Research, Policy, Engagement, Assessment, Intervention and Evaluation) and all 41 practice behaviors when working in diverse practice settings with individuals, families, groups, organizations, and communities.
 The BSW curriculum is grounded in the Department of Social Work’s five underpinnings.

 Applicants seeking admission to Delaware State University are expected to follow the general admission procedures.
 Formal admission into the Baccalaureate Social Work Program (BSW) is decided at the departmental level.
-Criteria is found in the handbook as well as the undergraduate course catalog https://www.desu.edu/academics/course-catalogs Students take all the necessary course work to sit for any undergraduate license in the country, prepare themselves for entry level social work positions and are eligible for advanced standing in MSW programs that offer an advanced standing program.
-Course work is found in the Course Curriculum below.
+Criteria are found in the handbook and the undergraduate course catalog: https://www.desu.edu/academics/course-catalogs.
+Students take all the necessary coursework to sit for any undergraduate license in the country, prepare themselves for entry-level social work positions, and are eligible for advanced standing in MSW programs that offer an advanced standing program.
+Coursework is found in the Course Curriculum below.

-Academic and career advisement is provided by the full-time social work faculty.
-All care is taken to ensure that student career goals and objectives are in congruence with the objectives of the social work program and the profession.
+The full-time social work faculty provides academic and career advisement.
+All care is taken to ensure that the student’s career goals and objectives are in congruence with the objectives of the social work program and the profession.

 The BSW Program Goals